itfanr/ros2-wiki/Windows-Development-Setup.md

 If you would like to also build against RTI Connext, you will need to first visit the RTI website and obtain a license (evaluation or purchased) for RTI Connext DDS.
 [Use this link](http://s3.amazonaws.com/RTI/Bundles/5.2.3/Evaluation/rti_connext_dds-5.2.3-eval-x64Win64VS2015.exe) to download Connext 5.2.3 for 64 bit Windows.
 After installing use the RTI Launcher to load your license file.
-Then for any shell that you open and want to use RTI programs run something like the following command before building and running ROS 2:
+Then before building ROS 2, set up the Connext environment:

 ```
 call "C:\Program Files\rti_connext_dds-5.2.3\resource\scripts\rtisetenv_x64Win64VS2015.bat"